-Flood Risk Project - A term used to describe a project undertaken by FEMA or a Mapping Partner under the Risk MAP program to create a new FIRM or update an existing FIRM.
+Flood Risk Project - A term used to describe a project undertaken by FEMA or a mapping partner under the Risk MAP program to create a new FIRM and FIS report or update an existing FIRM and FIS report.

-Flood Risk Review Meeting - The term used to describe a meeting held with community officials and stakeholders for a risk map project carried out under the Risk MAP program during which the results of the engineering analyses are discussed and draft work maps are presented.
+Flood Risk Review Meeting - The term used to describe a meeting held with community officials and stakeholders for a flood risk project carried out under the Risk MAP program during which the results of the engineering analyses are discussed and draft work maps showing flood hazard zones and elevations are presented.

 Floodwall - A long, narrow concrete or masonry wall built to protect land from flooding.

 Floodway Fringe - The portion of the 1-percent-annual-chance floodplain that is not within the regulatory floodway and in which development and other forms of encroachment may be permitted under certain circumstances.